thunderbird89/esf/stories/story-knock-knock.md

 The *Devourer's Pride* lasted another ninety seconds.

 Its backup shields had managed to reinitialize, buying precious moments, but the sustained fire from three Federation battleships was relentless.
 Railgun rounds hammered into the same weakened sections, each impact driving deeper, carving through compromised armor.
-A penetrator found something critical—fuel lines, or maybe a magazine—and the battleship's midsection erupted in a cascading series of explosions.
+A penetrator found something critical - fuel lines, or maybe a magazine - and the battleship's midsection erupted in a cascading series of explosions.

 The shields failed completely.
 The hull buckled, then broke, a section of superstructure shearing away in a spray of debris and frozen atmosphere.
 More explosions followed, marching along the spine of the ship like a string of firecrackers, and then the main reactor went.